 Getting Vocal at Mental Health Day on the Hill

-The Mental Health Legislative Network’s annual Day on the Hill drew over 500 people to the Capitol on March 14 to urge legislators to pass important legislation to expand school mental health services, invest in more supports for children and adults and ensure that insurance parity for mental health care is met.
+The Mental Health Legislative Network’s annual Day on the Hill drew over 500 people to the Capitol on March 14 to urge legislators to pass important legislation to expand school-linked mental health services, invest in more supports for children and adults and ensure that insurance parity for mental health care is met.

 Mental health advocates from around the state participated in the day getting updated on the status of these critical issues, visiting legislators and holding a vocal rally in the Capitol Rotunda.

 “Today is not the time to be silent.
 Today is our day to get loud,” shouted state mental health advisory council member Rozenia Fuller as she implored advocates to raise their voices.

 “We are going to make sure we are heard,” said NAMI’s executive director Sue Abderholden.
 “We need mental health parity enforced now, not next year or in two years.
 This bill needs to be passed now!”

 Legislative speakers included Rep. Dave Baker who cited the critical need for enforcing mental health parity and Sen. Julie Rosen a long-time legislative voice for expanding mental health services.
 Also speaking on the need to build the mental health system were Senators Rich Draheim, Matt Klein, Carla Nelson and Michelle Benson along with Representatives Jim Davnie, Ruth Richardson and Hodan Hasson.

 Other speakers included family member Elaine Love, Jenna Erickson and Governess Simpson who shared their personal stories.
 NAMI’s executive director Sue Abderholden and MH Minnesota’s executive director Shannah Mulvihill addressed the crowd as co-chairs of the MHLN, and mental health providers Steven Loos and Richard Wolleat also spoke.